UTAlfred/meng-li-personal/content/authors/admin/_index.md

 ---
 I am currently a tenure-track assistant professor jointly affiliated with Institute for Artificial Intelligence and School of Integrated Circuits in Peking University.
 Before joining Peking University, I was a staff research scientist and tech lead in Meta On-Device AI team with a focus on researching and productizing efficient AI algorithms and hardwares for next generation AR/VR devices.
 I received my Ph.D. degree in the Department of Electrical and Computer Engineering, University of Texas at Austin under the supervision of [Prof. David Z. Pan](http://users.ece.utexas.edu/~dpan/) and my bachelor degree in Peking University under the supervision of Prof. Ru Huang and Prof. Runsheng Wang.

-My research interests focus on efficient multi-modality AI acceleration algorithms and hardwares.
+My research interests focus on efficient and secure multi-modality AI acceleration algorithms and hardwares.

-_I am always looking for creative and self-motivated students and post docs who are interested in co-designing the future AI acceleration system.
+_I am always looking for creative and self-motivated students and post docs who are interested in co-designing the future AI acceleration algorithm and system for efficiency and privacy.
 Please contact me via email with the subject line "Perspective Student from [Your Institute]" and your CV._

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/meng-li-cv.pdf" "newtab" >}}resumé{{< /staticref >}}.